rsachdeva/illuminatingdeposits-grpc/README.md

 The v1.5.0 should match to version being used in Kubernetes resources (grpc-server.yaml; dbindexes.yaml).

 ### Quick deploy for all Kubernetes resources ( more Detailed Kubernetes set up - Step by Step is below; Above kubernetes steps are common)
-TLS File set up should have been installed using steps above along with installing using help ingress-nmginx and kafka
+TLS File set up should have been installed using steps above along with installing using help ingress-nginx and kafka

 MongoDB set up with internal replication has to be done once unless persistent volumes are deleted or number of replicas are changed: